alejandroll10/llm_trading_sim/README.md

     ```

 4.  **Configure Environment Variables:**
-    This project requires API keys and other configuration to be stored in a `.env` file at the root of the project.
+    This project requires an `OPENAI_API_KEY` to be stored in a `.env` file at the root of the project.
 This file is not tracked by Git for security reasons.

-You will need to create it yourself and add the necessary variables (e.g., `OPENAI_API_KEY=...`).
+    You will need to create this file yourself and add your key like this:
+    ```
+    OPENAI_API_KEY="sk-..."
+    ```

 ## Usage